velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 This is one of the key areas for me to focus on.
 Having an elevator pitch that is as concise as possible is one of the main things currently missing from my professional identity (such as it is).
 The idea of *interaction designer* or *interactive developer* or *creative technologist* are all complex, multi-level concepts with no canonical definition.
 Being able to break that down into something that can be understood without additional explanation is vital.
 It's even more difficult when you're afflicted by what the Heaths refer to as *the curse of knowledge*: once you know something, it's incredibly difficult to imagine not knowing that any more, and as a result we tend to explain things which take for granted that level of knowledge.
 While complex ideas can be sticky, they arise from layers of simplicity rather than assuming a higher level of knowledge from the start.

 ####Unexpectedness
-The juxtaposition of design and technology that is the creative technologist's trademark will come in useful here.
+The juxtaposition of design and technology that is the creative technologist's trademark can come in useful here.
 This is, perhaps, an area where having a diversified portfolio can definitely be a strength, not a weakness.

 ####Concreteness
 Having a portfolio online (rather than, say, just a text heavy CV) goes some way towards providing something concrete for people to relate to.
 Having projects which are entirely online means people can interact with them directly, increasing their value as evidence.
 Conversely, some of the more "designy" projects will require some thought about how they're presented to avoid being too abstract.